skni-kod/Dodo-Lang/README.md

 - support for floating point values.

 ## Current progress of rewriting:
-- lexer - ✔
+- lexer - virtually done:
+    - multiline strings need to be added
-- parser - ✔
+- parser - virtually done
+    - methods might need some work
-- bytecode generator - ✔
+- bytecode generator - mostly done:
+  - support for calling functions and methods explicitly needs to be added
+  - increment/decrement don't work
+  - default values for types don't work
+  - complex types don't have default operators
+  - pointers might need some work done on dereferencing
-- assembly generator - in progress...
+- assembly generator - early stages
+  - x86-64 registers have been listed
+  - lifetime of variables is calculated